 There’s more...

 In step 3, you create a function to get the computer accounts in AD.
 This function returns an array of computer names and last logon date.
-This array includes values for the three test computer accounts’ last logon date.
-In production, you might amend this function to return computers accounts from just certain OUs.
+In production, you might amend this function to return computer accounts from just certain OUs.
 You could also extend this function to test whether each computer is online by testing a network connection to the computer or checking to see if there is a DNS A record for the computer to detect stale computer accounts.

 In step 5 through step 9, you create a report by adding text lines to the $RKReport variable.
 In doing so, you need to add CRLF characters before or after each line of text when you add each line to the report.
 Ensuring each line of the report begins in the right place can be challenging in creating reports using the technique shown by this recipe.